TREAT | PREVENT | ENHANCE

-Based in central Twickenham, we provide sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.
+We provide a variety of massage styles in Twickenham.
+This includes sports , pregnancy and deep tissue massage by physiotherapists or therapists with medical degrees.

 At Move Physio, we offer massage that is moderate to firm in nature and specific to the areas that you need treating rather than following a massage routine.

-Massage is a therapy the uses varying pressures to treat the muscles and joints in your body to reduce tension and pain in the area.
+Massage is a therapy that uses varying pressures to treat the muscles and joints in your body to reduce tension and pain in the area.

 This style of massage can be used to treat a range of conditions such as sciatica, ITB syndrome, neck and lower back pain.
 Massage strokes will be alternated with trigger point, sustained deep pressure, and treatment techniques.
 It is one of the most effective ways to reduce the tension in your muscles and help you to move better.